vel2006/Errox_CMD/README.md

 #### Installer.bat

-  Installer.bat is the installer file for Errox_CMD.
+  Installer.bat is the first installer file for Errox_CMD.
 You simply need to recreate or run this file on the device you wish to have Errox_CMD on and BAM there it is, however this file does depend NOT on github being blocked on the network that the device running Installer.bat is on.
 This is due to Installer.bat testing to see if a connection page is up and responding, if it is then Installer.bat will install all other files through web requests.
 If the page is not reachable or doesnt respond, then Installer.bat will create the hard coded in versions inside of itself through base64.

   Example of Installer.bat running with no internet connection: